-Eligibility: Parent of dependent student How to Apply:
+Eligibility: Parent of dependent student

 - 1. Student completes Free Application for Federal Student Aid - 2.
 Parent completes plus pre-approval process, via phone or internet - 3.
 Contact the Financial Aid Office for more information

 Amount: Parents of undergraduates may borrow up to the entire cost of attendance minus any other financial aid received.